 The Spalter Teaching Fellowship is open to RISD and Brown graduate and undergraduate students from all disciplinary backgrounds.
 Spalter Teaching Fellows are trained as RISD Museum educators and are responsible for teaching and working with children and youth ages 5 to 18.
 They undergo rigorous training with the Museum’s educators, who introduce them to the Museum’s collection and pedagogy.
 Fellows support learning from original works of art and the development critical thinking, problem solving, and creative interpretation.

 Spalter Teaching Fellows receive $5000 per academic year and must commit to a two-year fellowship, serving up to eight hours per week.
 Stipends are processed at the end of each academic year.
-Applicants must have an anticipated graduation date of spring 2022 or later.
+Applicants must have an anticipated graduation date of spring 2026 or later.
 Eligibility for those planning to study abroad will be addressed on a case-by-case basis.
 Excellent verbal and written communication skills are necessary, and a familiarity with visual art is preferred; foreign-language skills are highly desirable.
-Additional skills, interest, and requirements are needed for the two specific program areas.

 The RISD Museum was founded on the belief that art, artists, and the institutions that support them play pivotal roles in promoting broad civic engagement and creating more open societies.
 We aspire to create an accessible and inclusive environment that builds meaningful relationships across all communities.
 Cultural competence, collaborations with diverse communities, or other areas of experience or expertise that support these goals are preferred.

-Application deadline is February 28, 2020, at 11:59 pm.
-Applications must include: a cover letter answering questions and detailing perspective and interest; a resumé; a list of relevant coursework; and names and contact information of three references (phone numbers and email addresses only; no reference letters needed).
-Interviews will be held from mid to late March and all applicants will be notified by April 10.
-Training begins in early September 2020.
+Applications are due Monday, February 19, 2024.
+Applications must include: a cover letter answering questions; a resumé; relevant coursework; a text that demonstrates research and writing abilities; discussion of a RISD Museum object; and names and contact information of three references (phone numbers and email addresses only; no reference letters needed).
+Interviews will be held from late February to mid March and all applicants will be notified by the beginning of April.
+Training begins in early September 2024.

 For questions regarding the Spalter Fellowship, please email firstname.lastname@example.org.